syedfarooq789/todo-nodejs-app/README.md

 # How to run the app locally:

-Run 'npm install' to install all needed dependencies Then start the server using 'node server.js or nodemon server.js' Navigate to your browser 'http://localhost:5000' to view the app
+Run 'npm install' to install all needed dependencies Then start the server using 'npm start or npm run dev' Navigate to your browser 'http://localhost:5000' to view the app